Professional 3D Scanners • EinScan • REV1 TECH

 MOTION-OK

-5 MP Texture Camera
+5 MP texture camera

 Pen marks (trim lines, pressure zones, anatomical references) carry into the digital model alongside geometry — one pass, no second photo session.